Nasi Goreng

 M – Masoub – Saudi Arabia

-- Add chopped French beans, carrots, mushrooms etc to the fried rice if you like.
+- Add chopped French beans, carrots, mushrooms etc, to make nasi goreng more filling.

 - * to make kecap manis at home simply take 2 tbsp soy sauce and 2 tbsp brown sugar or palm sugar.
 Mix it in a pan.
 Bring the mixture to a simmer.
 Reduce the heat and let it become thick.
-It should be like maple syrup consistency.
+It should be like honey consistency.
 Take the pan off the heat.
+Can make a bigger batch and save the sauce for future use.

 - ** I used my own version of the chili garlic sauce.
 You can buy ready made sambal oelek or make it at home.